RajaPiyush/Alchol_Consumption_proj/README.md

-I encountered an issue while trying to access the `main.ipynb` notebook.
-It seems the file had no contents or there was a problem loading it.
-I will proceed with the analysis based on the file names and typical content these files might contain:

 ### Project Summary

 #### Overview
-This project appears to involve data analysis or machine learning, likely focusing on student performance based on the `student-mat.csv` file, which traditionally contains student grades along with demographic, social, and school-related attributes.
+This project is on  data analysis or machine learning, likely focusing on student performance based on the `student-mat.csv` file, which traditionally contains student grades along with demographic, social, and school-related attributes.

 #### Files and Their Contents